Paris – The 10 Best Art Museums

 Permanent Collection of the Musée des Arts décoratifs

-Upcoming Exhibition at the Musée des Arts décoratifs:
+Current Exhibition at the Musée des Arts décoratifs:

 Of course, there are more than 10 great museums in Paris.
 Here are 5 more to check out:

-11. Musée d’Art moderne de la Ville de Paris
+11. Musée d’Art moderne de Paris

 12. Musée national des Arts asiatiques – Guimet